ProofLabDev/prooflab-rs/README.md

         └── main.rs
 ```

-Projects can also store libraries in a separate `lib/` folder.
+Projects can also include libraries in a separate `lib/` folder:

 ```
 .